Being an Executor: Can you be liable for Inheritance Tax?

 Mr Harris arranged for the Estate to be passed onto the beneficiaries; in this particular case the majority of the Estate went to one individual.
 There was an agreement that this beneficiary would settle the remaining IHT bill.
 Unfortunately this beneficiary immediately headed to Barbados and didn’t pay the bill.
 This left the Executor liable to pay the remainder of the £340,000 bill.

 A more frequent issue is the question of how to pay an IHT bill when assets need to be sold to cover the cost.
 HMRC expects IHT bills to be settled within 6 months of an individuals death, after which it will start charging interest on unpaid tax.

 - Additionally, if the Estate contains certain assets that need to be sold in order to pay the bill HMRC will allow you to pay in instalments.
 This includes property and shares that gave the deceased more than 50% control of a company.
 The first instalment is due 6 months after the death date and the rest is paid in annual instalments until the assets is sold.

-In case of property, you can pay the IHT in annual instalments of 10% of the bill, plus interest, if a beneficiary chooses to live in the property, meaning it won’t be sold.
+- In case of property, you can pay the IHT in annual instalments of 10% of the bill, plus interest, if a beneficiary chooses to live in the property, meaning it won’t be sold.
 Be aware though that interest is charged at 3% for instalments.

 Finally, if all this is too much responsibility, you can always refuse the request to become an Executor.
 Whether you are appointed under a Will as an Executor or you become an administrator of an estate because of intestacy, you can officially renounce the nomination.
 Always ensure you take impartial professional advice for all your Inheritance Tax and Estate Planning issues.
 Contact us now